• Skip to primary navigation

 They have all the flavour of a good pie, but are significantly easier to make (in my opinion).

-For this recipe, I started with a basic plum cobbler and added flavours that made me think of Christmas: orange, allspice and almonds.
+For this recipe, I started with a basic plum cobbler and added flavours that made me think of the holidays: orange, allspice and almonds.

 While you can absolutely enjoy this any other time of year (plums are particular nice here in the fall), the flavour profile of this dessert makes it well-suited to the holiday season.